Universal Online Convex Optimization Meets Second-order Bounds: Standard Online Convex Optimization

 We proceed to construct $\P_{\str}$.
 Without loss of generality, we assume the unknown modulus $\lambda$ is both lower bounded and upper bounded.
-In particular, we assume $\lambda \in [1/T,1]$.
-On one hand, the regret bound of strongly convex functions exhibits an inverse dependence on $\lambda$.
-Thus, if $\lambda < 1/T$, the bound becomes at least linear in $T$.
+In particular, we assume $\lambda \in [1/T,1]$, because there is no need to explicitly consider the cases that $\lambda <1/T$ and $\lambda > 1$, as explained below. \begin{compactenum} \item The regret bound of strongly convex functions exhibits an inverse dependence on $\lambda$.
+Thus, if $\lambda < 1/T$, the bound becomes at least $\Omega(T)$, which is meaningless.
 In this case, we cannot benefit from strong convexity and should treat these functions as general convex.

-On the other hand, any function that is $\lambda$-strongly convex with $\lambda>1$ can be handled as $1$-strongly convex.
+\item From Definition~\ref{def:strong}, we know that $\lambda$-strongly convex functions with $\lambda >1$ are also $1$-strongly convex.
+So, they can be handled as $1$-strongly convex, and the resulting bound is optimal up to a constant (i.e., $\lambda$) factor. \end{compactenum}

 Based on the interval $[1/T,1]$, we set $\P_{\str}$ to be an exponentially spaced grid with a ratio of $2$:

 $\P_{\str}$ can approximate $\lambda$ well in the sense that for any $\lambda \in [1/T,1]$, there must exist a $\lbah \in \P_{\str}$ such that $\lbah \leq \lambda \leq 2 \lbah$.